5 min read

 During the height of Cream City brick manufacturing in Wisconsin, production was also happening in parts of Canada, mostly around the Toronto region.
 In fact, Cream City bricks can be found in 13 other states besides Wisconsin.

-It was truly far from being only made in Wisconsin.
+It was truly far from being made only in Wisconsin.

 Parting Words